floreo-labs/Java-Core-Curriculum/lessons/lambdas/ReadMe.md

+# Lambdas and Anonymous Classes in Java

+## Objectives
+Engineers will:
+- Gain a deeper understanding of what Anonymous Classeses are and their use case
+- See examples of how lambdas simplify Java Code
+- Learn how to leverage lambdas for their own use case

+## Resources

+## Lecture

 ## Anonymous inner classes - "the basics element of understanding lambda expressions"

 In Java, anonymous inner classes provide a way to implement classes that may occur only once in an application.
-For example, in a standard Swing or JavaFX application a number of event handlers are required for keyboard and mouse events.
+For example, in a standard JavaFX application a number of event handlers are required for keyboard and mouse events.
 Rather than writing a separate event-handling class for each event, you can write something like this:

 ```java
 JButton testButton = new JButton("Test Button");
 testButton.addActionListener(new ActionListener(){